Milesq/btrbk-manage/Readme.md

         └── @srv
 ```

-When unchecking a protected backup, the backup is moved to `.trash` directory instead of being immediately deleted.
+When unchecking a protected backup, it is moved to the `.trash` directory instead of being immediately deleted.

-User can review and purge the trash by pressing T in the protect subcommand.
+You can review and purge the trash by pressing `T` within the UI.

-info.yaml contains:
+`info.yaml` contains:
-- additional user notes
+- User notes for the backup
-- restoration dates
+- Restoration dates
-- tags
+- Tags

 ### Unified Snaps